AnkeTimm/coursera-pml/README.md

 # coursera-pml

-If you cannot read the orginal html document please use https://htmlpreview.github.io/
+If you cannot read the orginal html document please use https://htmlpreview.github.io/ or use the added PDF